NEW: Get project updates onTwitterandMastodon

 This guide explains how to set up an Issuer, or ClusterIssuer, to use Amazon Route53 to solve DNS01 ACME challenges.
 It's advised you read the DNS01 Challenge Provider page first for a more general understanding of how cert-manager handles DNS01 challenges.

-Set up an IAM Role
+Set up an IAM Policy

 cert-manager needs to be able to add records to Route53 in order to solve the DNS01 challenge.
 To enable this, create a IAM policy with the following permissions: